hpc/hpc-collab/README.md

 <A HREF="https://graphviz.org/">Graphviz</A>, <A HREF="https://www.doxygen.nl/index.html">doxygen</A>
 and <A HREF="https://github.com/hoytech/vmtouch">vmtouch</A> are recommended, but not required.
 A local copy of the clever <A HREF="https://github.com/Anvil/bash-doxygen">bash-doxygen</A> sed filter is included.
-Lighterweight and multi-node mechanisms are planned.
+Lighterweight and multi-node mechanisms are welcomed and planned.

 Two representative HPC cluster recipes are provided.
 Cluster recipes are in the <EM>clusters</EM> directory.